teuben/QAC/docs/install.md

 ## Installing it in your Unix shell

 This session made the **casa** command available to you in the terminal, but the next time you login, it will be gone.
-To make this permanent add the following line to your .chsrc or .bashrc file, which ever appropriate to which shell you use:
+To make this permanent add the following line to your ~/.cshrc or ~/.bashrc file, which ever the appropriate one to which shell you use:

    	 echo $SHELL